robobrown/Cluedin.Build.Tasks/README.md

 ## Overview

 Provide an overview of your Azure DevOps Task project, explaining its purpose and key features.
-Tested against Cluedin version 2023.07.02
+Tested against CluedIn version 2023.07.02

 ## Prerequisites